Ak-vishwakarma-01/Task-Management-System/README.md

 You can access the Backend API here:
 [Backend API](https://tms-bakcen-api.onrender.com/)

-# Important thing to notie when you are running localy
+# Important thing to notice when you are running locally
-### change the prefix of api key from every jsx and js file of frontend , change from `https://tms-bakcen-api.onrender.com/` to your local host for example this is my localhost `http://localhost:1000/`
+##### change the prefix of api key from every jsx and js file of frontend , change from `https://tms-bakcen-api.onrender.com/` to your local host for example this is my localhost `http://localhost:1000/`

 ## Features